 Who Takes the Initiative?

 In the case of a merger, the initiative is generally from the acquirer, who wants the merger to happen.
-Amalgamation, on the other hand, gets the equal consent of both the entities.
+On the other hand, amalgamation gets the equal consent of both entities.

 Number of Companies Involved

-The merger involves a minimum of two companies where one is an existing company and the other is the target company.
-Amalgamation involves a minimum of three companies, where one is the amalgamated company and others are amalgamating companies.
+The merger involves a minimum of two companies, where one is an existing company, and the other is the target company.
+Amalgamation involves a minimum of three companies, where one is the amalgamated company and the others are amalgamating companies.

 Size of Companies

-In a merger, usually the absorbing company is bigger in size and operations.
-Under amalgamation, the target companies are typically of similar size.
+In a merger, the absorbing company is usually bigger in size and operations.
+Under amalgamation, the target companies are typical of similar size.

 After a merger, shareholders of the absorbed company get the shares in the absorbing company.
 However, the number of shares they get may or may not be proportionate to their earlier shareholding pattern.
 In amalgamation, all shareholders in the existing companies get shares in the new company as well.

 Under the merger, the companies can decide on who will own the controlling stake.
 In amalgamation, the controlling stake is always with the acquirer.
 The other companies own a minority stake.